Pidgeot/python-lnp/docs/content.rst

 data/init/colors.txt in the Dwarf Fortress folder; in 0.31.03 and below, they are contained in data/init/init.txt.

-Saving the current color scheme only works with DF 0.31.04 or later.

 Defaults
 --------
 This folder should contain two files: init.txt and d_init.txt.
 These files